 - Not Dark Enough – One of the number one complaints whenever someone uses Transition lenses is the fact that they never seem like they are dark enough.
 The technology for Transition lenses has definitely gotten better over the years and they are almost as dark as prescription sunglasses.

 - Doesn’t Change In The Car – One of the main reasons why people want dark glasses is to be able to wear them while they are driving.
-Unfortunately, modern cars have windshields that filter out UV light and therefore your Transition lenses will not be very dark while you are driving.
+Unfortunately, since the interior of old cars got destroyed by UV, modern cars have windshields that filter out UV light and therefore your Transition lenses will not be very dark while you are driving.
 This is the reason why I always have a pair of prescription sunglasses to use for driving.

 - Outdoor Photos – One of the other major issues with Transition lenses is the fact that whenever you want to take a photo and you are outdoors, your lenses are always dark.
 Therefore it is always good to have a backup pair of glasses without Transition lenses that you can use for outdoor photos.

 - They Don’t Change Fast Enough – This was never an issue for me personally, but this was one of the common complaints I would hear from people I had talked to that used Transition lenses.
 They do take a minute or so to lighten up from dark once you are back indoors, and some people found that to be annoying.